Information for the Nebraska OverDrive Libraries Group

 - Libraries that use an ILS that doesn't support remote patron

-authentication (e.g. Follett) can have the Nebraska Library Commission
+authentication can have the Nebraska Library Commission

 handle patron authentication to OverDrive for them.
 In order for the